taoma2011/mxtnote/README.md

 # README

-XtNote is an app to manage reading notes and documents and cross reference them
+MxtNote is an app to manage reading notes and documents and cross reference them

 ### Compile